deanturpin/germs.dev/posts/repairs.md

 - [ ] Refit good balance

 ### 16-jewel
 Serial 5107778 (1932), broken balance but otherwise movement is OK.
+Slightly later but has the hour wheel jewel.

 - [x] Clean dial -- not very effective
 - [ ] Find new case